Bira/octopus-carnival/_drafts/wir-mm-4e-shadar-kai.md

 Another significant trait of shadar-kai culture is that they do not fear death, for they know the Raven Queen will see to their souls when they shuffle off this mortal coil.
 This might make them seem more extreme in all they do to someone from a more standard fantasy culture.
+Another monster entry ahead will hint that shadar-kai desire immortality despite not fearing death, so maybe this focus on great deeds has something to do with that.
+If you die anyway, at least people will remember how badass you were.

 Other sources would go on to make shadar-kai Dark Eldar-like, justifying the piercings and body art saying they pursue extreme sensation as a way to stave